status-im/status-security/README.md

 All of Status' audits and their respective resources can be found in the [audits](./audits) folder

 ## Retainer
-Status currently maintains an ongoing retainer contract with Trail of Bits to help with overall security coverage.
+~~Status currently maintains an ongoing retainer contract with Trail of Bits to help with overall security coverage.~~ This retainer has been stopped.

 ## Bug Bounty
 Status currently has a private campaign on the HackerOne platform for bug bounties.
 We are currently underway to expand this program’s scope and availability post-V1 mobile app release to become public and the de-facto standard method for reporting found vulnerabilities within the Status ecosystem.